Adventures in a Messy Life

 Inside our cave system was a cavern, the large room inside a cave.
 Our cavern had an underground lake, It’s a mobile lake and also seems to trap people.

 Caves often have lakes in them.
 We also learned that while bats like to nest in caves, they don’t go deep into them, preferring the twilight area near the cave’s entrance.
 They don’t like the absolute dark of the interior of the cave.
-I can tell you from the few times we’ve gone on cave tours, neither do my kids.
+I can tell you from the few times we’ve gone on cave tours, that neither do my kids.

-I’m hoping to do this experiment from Little Wonders’ Days, and show them how a stalactite grows.
+I’m hoping to do this experiment from Little Wonders’ Days and show them how a stalactite grows.

 So, it’s not this amazing experiment or anything, but it was fun.
 And the kids are begging me to keep this up until Daddy comes home tonight (I’m writing this on Thursday).